O Brother, Where Art Thou? (soundtrack)

-O Brother, Where Art Thou? (released in Europe as O Brother, Where Art Thou?: Music from the Motion Picture) is the soundtrack album of music from the 2000 American film of the same name, written, directed and produced by the Coen Brothers and starring George Clooney, John Turturro, Tim Blake Nelson, and John Goodman.
+O Brother, Where Art Thou? (released in Europe as O Brother, Where Art Thou?: Music from the Motion Picture) is the soundtrack album of music from the 2000 American film O Brother, Where Art Thou?.
+The film was written, directed and produced by the Coen Brothers and stars George Clooney, John Turturro, Tim Blake Nelson, and John Goodman, and included original cast members' singing voices.
+Among other honors, it won the Grammy Award for Album of the Year at the 44th Grammy Awards on February 27, 2002.

-The film is set in Mississippi during the Great Depression.
-The soundtrack, produced by T-Bone Burnett, uses bluegrass, country, gospel, blues, and Southern folk music appropriate to the time period.
+O Brother, Where Art Thou? is set in Mississippi during the Great Depression in the United States.
+The soundtrack, produced by T-Bone Burnett, includes a variety of bluegrass music, country music, gospel music, blues, and Southern American folk music with a sound contemporaneous to the time period.
 With the exception of a few vintage tracks (such as Harry McClintock's 1928 single "Big Rock Candy Mountain"), most tracks are modern recordings.

 The soundtrack was reissued on August 23, 2011, with 14 new tracks that were not included in the original album, "including 12 previously unreleased cuts from music producer T-Bone Burnett's O Brother sessions."

 Development and sound

 The soundtrack was conceived as a major component of the film, not merely as a background or support.
 For this reason it was decided to record the soundtrack before filming.
 T-Bone Burnett and Alan Larman were invited to design collections of music.

 Dirges and other macabre songs recurring in Appalachian music, such as "O Death", "Lonesome Valley", "Angel Band", and "I Am Weary", appear in the film as a contrast to the bright, cheerful songs like "Keep On the Sunnyside" and "In the Highways".
 Ralph Stanley of The Stanley Brothers personally recorded the a cappella folk song "O Death".

 "I Am a Man of Constant Sorrow" has five variations: two are used in the film, one in the music video, and two in the album.
 Two of the variations feature the verses being sung back-to-back, and the other three variations feature additional music between each verse.
 The voices of the Soggy Bottom Boys were provided by Dan Tyminski (lead vocal on "I Am a Man of Constant Sorrow"), Nashville songwriter Harley Allen, and the Nashville Bluegrass Band's Pat Enright.